 Depending on the intended use, you may wish to consider what colour polycarbonate sheeting you select.
 It’s a common misconception that polycarbonate is always clear, however, that is not true.

-Polycarbonate sheeting can be dyed in most colours.
+You can dye polycarbonate sheeting in most colours.
 See the image below for an example of our FORCE polycarbonate sheeting in several colours for a school canopy.

-If you’re still not sure whether polycarbonate is the right choice of material for you, check out our guide on everything you need to know about polycarbonate sheeting which will give you a full rundown.
+If you’re unsure about polycarbonate, read our guide on everything you need to know about polycarbonate sheets.
 Alternatively, call us on 01278 455326 or email [email protected].

-Polycarbonate sheeting’s strength, low weight, UV protection and capacity to be cut into any shape makes it perfect for roofing.
+Polycarbonate roofs possess strength, lightness, UV ray protection, and the ability to be cut into any shape for perfect installation.